Build a purposeful marketing plan with these eight steps.

 Give yourself the best chance to reach your marketing plan’s goals, and therefore your business objective.

 - What tactics will you undertake for each individual goal?

 - You should have multiple tactics per goal.

 - E.g. implement a customer loyalty system and create Google display remarketing ads.

-6. Set your marketing budget
+6. Set a budget for your marketing plan

 - Are you in start-up phase or an established business?